Customer Segmentations: Bloomreach vs. Braze and Klaviyo

 {% set products = recommendations('669a40479382cf6a199631a9', fillwithrandom = false, size = 4, category_names = preferred_collection) %}

-Thanks to Bloomreach Engagement Segmentation’s out of the box conflict resolution and multi-segment capabilities, more complex segmentations for website or email campaigns are easier to build.
-Furthermore, thanks to the flexible jinja abilities, it is possible to build easier and lighter code to implement the logic in email campaigns, banners on the website, etc.
+Thanks to Bloomreach Engagement Segmentation’s out-of-the-box conflict resolution and multi-segment capabilities, more complex segmentations for website or email campaigns are easier to build.
+Furthermore, thanks to the flexible Jinja abilities, it is possible to build easier and lighter code to implement the logic in email campaigns and experiences on the website.

 If you found this post valuable